Archibald Blair (burgess)

 Archibald Blair (c.
 1665 – March 4, 1733) was a Scottish-born physician, merchant, planter and politician.
-Born in Roxburghshire, he moved to the English colony of Virginia in the 1690's.
+Born in Roxburghshire, he moved to the English colony of Virginia in the 1690s.
 Blair served in the House of Burgesses multiple times, alternately representing the colony's capital and surrounding county.
 He may be confused with a distant collateral relative, Archibald Blair, who became clerk of the Virginia Governor's Council in 1776 and served for more than 25 years.